nrepl/piggieback/docs/architecture.md

 `:env :cljs` parameter or call a dedicated op; they just keep using `eval` with a session that has a ClojureScript REPL active.
 This is what makes a mixed Clojure/ClojureScript server transparent to tooling.
-The price is that ClojureScript-ness is implicit: nothing in the protocol (for example the `describe` response) currently advertises that a session is in ClojureScript mode, so tools infer it out of band.
+The price is that ClojureScript-ness is implicit in the eval flow: clients don't flag a message as cljs.
+To let tooling detect it from the protocol rather than out of band, Piggieback contributes its per-session status (whether a cljs REPL is active, and which repl-env) to the `describe` response's `:aux` map via a `:describe-fn`.
 (See roadmap item M3.)

 ### Dynamic vars as session state